karlseguin/ccache/readme.md

 ```go
 dropped := cache.GetDropped()
 ```
 The counter is reset on every call.
-If the cache's gc is running, `GetDropped` waits for it to finish; it's meant ot be called asynchronously for statistics /monitoring purposes.
+If the cache's gc is running, `GetDropped` waits for it to finish; it's meant to be called asynchronously for statistics /monitoring purposes.

 ### Stop
 The cache's background worker can be stopped by calling `Stop`.
 Once `Stop` is called